Judd Trump: 2021–22 season

-2022/2023
+2022–23 season

-Trump had a somewhat disappointing season start, suffering many early round exits.
-He did play in the quarter-finals of the 2022 Hong Kong Masters and the 2022 European Masters though, and was a finalist in the 2022 Champion of Champions, although he did not manage to defend his title, losing to Ronnie O'Sullivan 10–6.
+Trump had a somewhat disappointing start to the 2022–23 season, suffering many early-round exits.
+He did play in the quarter-finals of the 2022 Hong Kong Masters and the 2022 European Masters though, and was a finalist in the 2022 Champion of Champions, although he did not manage to defend his title, as he lost 6–10 to Ronnie O'Sullivan.
 During the final of the tournament, Trump made his seventh maximum break, then within less than a month he completed his eighth in the second round of the 2022 Scottish Open, against Mitchell Mann.
 He exited the event at the quarter-final stage, however, losing 4–5 to Thepchaiya Un-Nooh on a respotted black in the decider.
-His result was the same at the next Home Nations event, the English Open, being defeated 1–5 by Luca Brecel.
+His result was the same at the next Home Nations Series event, the English Open, being defeated 1–5 by Luca Brecel.

 The second half of the season started off much better for Trump, as he won his second Masters title in the 2023 edition of the event, defeating Mark Williams 10–8.
 At the next event, the 2023 World Grand Prix, he lost 9–10 to Mark Allen in the final, despite forcing a decider after being 2–7 down.
 He was a finalist of the 2023 Championship League too, there he was beaten 1–3 by defending champion John Higgins.
-In the next tournament, the 2023 Six-red World Championship, he made it to the quarter-finals before losing 5–6 in another decider against Hossein Vafaei.
+In the next tournament, the 2023 Six-red World Championship, Trump made it to the quarter-finals before losing 5–6 in another decider against Hossein Vafaei.
+His season ended as he exited the 2023 World Championship in the first round, being defeated 10–6 by Anthony McGill.